jamigeo/passwordGenerator/README.md

 `passwords_<tag>_<YYYY-MM-DD>.zip`

-You will be prompted for a password by creation of the *.zip file...
+The zip file will be encrypted with a password by generation.
+When opening the zip file, you will be prompted to enter this password to access the contents.

 ## Adding to the Linux Mint Panel

-To make the most of the password generator, you should add it to the panel of your Linux Mint distribution.
-This will allow you to generate passwords with just one click when prompted in a web browser.
+To make the most of the password generator, the installer script automatically adds it to the panel of your Linux Mint distribution.
+This allows you to generate passwords with just one click when prompted in a web browser.

-To add the generator to the panel:
+The installer takes care of:

-1. Right-click on the panel and select "Add to Panel"
+1. Downloading an appropriate icon for the panel launcher
-2. Choose "Custom Application Launcher" and click "Add"
-3. Set the "Name" to "Password Generator"
-4. Set the "Command" to the path of the installed password generator script
+2. Creating a custom application launcher with the correct name and command
-5. Click "OK" to add the launcher to the panel
+3. Adding the launcher to the Linux Mint panel

-Now you can simply click the "Password Generator" icon in the panel anytime you need to quickly generate secure passwords.
+After installation, you can simply click the "Password Generator" icon in the panel anytime you need to quickly generate secure passwords.